JacobThielNUVIEW/PRACER/AUTH-FLOW-COMPLETE.md

 ✅ Profile auto-creation
 ✅ Dashboard protection (redirects to /auth if not logged in) ✅ Sign out functionality
-✅ Beautiful UI with RACELAY branding
+✅ Beautiful UI with PRACER branding

 ---